 Often, people get the idea that biblical interpretation is simply an academic or intellectual exercise, that it has little or nothing to do with establishing solid beliefs or a godly lifestyle.
 This is just plain wrong.

-Ever since the Garden of Eden, ignorance or misunderstanding of God's word had led to bad things.
+Ever since the Garden of Eden, ignorance or misunderstanding of God's word has led to bad things.
 God clearly expects his words to be understood to the best of our ability.
 This is a matter of morality, character and faithfulness.
 Further, it is important to be able to know what is true and right in the midst of incorrect beliefs and practices around us.
 Simply following along the incorrect beliefs of others is not acceptable either.

 However, Christians must question not only what others believe and teach about the Scriptures.
-They must also continuously refining their own understanding of the Scriptures.
+They must also continuously refine their own understanding of the Scriptures.
 It takes a lot of character and integrity to challenge what one believes about spiritual things.
 A lot of people never do it.

 Let's consider just a few incidents from the Bible itself that show us how important this is.